Hydropic/BIM_Vision/README.md

 # BIM Rule-Check Visualizer

 A React-based  (BIM) IDS visualizer with AI helper integration.
-Directly attached to the "BIM Portal" of the German Federal Government
+Directly attached to the "BIM Portal" of the German Federal Government.
+Developed for the Hackathon "BIM Portal 2025" and it was the winning project for first place.

 ![Main Interface](docs/images/main-interface-overview.png)